Akatmks/Akatsumekusa-Aegisub-Scripts/docs/Using aka.uikit.md

 --                      subdialog to add to ifable.
 ```

-Classes inside an unlessable class will only display if the value specified by the name in unlessable is falsy.
+Classes inside an unlessable class will only display if the value specified by the name in unlessable is falsy or not equal to the value provided.

 ```lua
 -- Create a subdialog only when value with the name in dialog data is